waggle-sensor/sage-website/docs/events/2026-Sage-Summer-Hackathon.md

 ## Interest Form

-**Interested in attending the Summer of AI?** Fill out our Sign U below to be notified about registration and updates!
+**Interested in attending the Summer of AI?** Fill out our sign-up form to be notified about registration and updates!

 <Button
   variant="contained"